top of page

 Slope Side Support Society

 USER NOTE: This website is designed to provide general information only.
 The content and information provided on this site is not intended to provide medical, clinical or professional advice and should not be relied upon in that respect.
 Always seek the advice of your physician or other qualified health care professional with any questions you may have, and before making any decision regarding treatment.
 Inclusion of resources on this website is not a recommendation or endorsement by the Whistler Blackcomb Foundation and/or the curators of this site.
 See Terms of Use for further information.
 If you are in immediate danger or have a medical emergency call 9-1-1.
 If you or someone you know is having thoughts of suicide call 1-800-784-2433 (1-800-SUICIDE) anywhere in BC, or 9-8-8 (call or text) in Canada.
 If you feel you are in crisis call the local distress line at 1-866-661-3311 or Mental Health Support Line at 310-6789 (no area code).
-More Crisis Line numbers can be found under Need Urgent Help at the top of the page.
+More Crisis Line numbers can be found on the Need Help Now page.

 bottom of page